tathagatasrimani/codesign/README.md

 ```
 ./simulate.sh -n <workload_name> -c <arch_config>
 ```
 use optional flag `-q` to run in quiet mode.
 This will not print logs in the `src/benchmarks/json_dump` directory.
-The `workload_name` is the name of the workload to be simulated fronm `models/benchmarks/`.
+The `workload_name` is the name of the workload to be simulated from `models/benchmarks/` (without the `.py` extension).
 The `arch_config` is the architecture configuration file to be used for the simulation.
 The architecture configuration includes a `.gml` file in `architectures/` and an entry in `hw_cfgs.ini`.
 The architecture configuration file is the name of the `.gml` file without the extension.

 #### Inverse Pass
 The inverse pass is run similarly to the forward pass.
 You run the `./symbolic_simulate.sh` instead, with the added optional argument `-o` to specify the optimization technique.